apache/doris-website/docs/sql-manual/sql-functions/hll-functions/hll-from-base64.md

 Then, you can use the hll_from_base64 function to import data from Hive to Doris: insert into doris_hll_table select k1, k2, k3, hll_from_base64(uuid) from hive.hive_test.hive_hll_table;
 ```
-For more import details, please refer to: [Hive Hll UDF](../../../ecosystem/hive-hll-udf.md)
+For more import details, please refer to: [Hive HLL UDF](../../../ecosystem/hive-hll-udf.md)

 ### keywords
 HLL_FROM_BASE64, HLL